SlowDash integrates Python scripts written by users, with features including:

 , Docker, …).

-if SlowPy Control Nodes are already available for the device, the nodes can be directly mapped to the SCPI interface:
+If SlowPy Control Nodes are already available for the device, the nodes can be directly mapped to the SCPI interface:

 from slowpy.control import ControlSystem, ScpiServer, ScpiAdapter